 - Darkening of the skin

 Because it can cause confusion and a foggy brain, Sakae Naa can make you become less aware and lose concentration.
-Due to that, if you have consumed Sakae Naa do not drive and avoid taking serious decisions until its effects have completely vanished.
+Due to that, if you have consumed Sakae Naa do not drive and avoid making serious decisions until its effects have completely vanished.

 How to Take Sakae Naa